A Midlife Crisis - People Development Magazine

 Conscious Living Wheel - People Development Magazine

-Our conscious living wheel has ten elements around the central hub, and these elements can provide a roadmap for your midlife transition.
+Our conscious living wheel features ten elements around a central hub, providing a roadmap for your midlife transition.

 1. Identity and Purpose

-Midlife transitions can lead to significant identity changes in work, relationships, health, finances, and living situations.
+Midlife transitions can lead to significant changes in identity, including work, relationships, health, finances, and living situations.
 These shifts may be chosen consciously or imposed by circumstances.
-Recognizing your core purpose during these changes can ground you in transformative times.
+Recognising your core purpose during these changes can ground you in transformative times.
 Start your midlife transition journey by reviewing or defining your life’s purpose.

 2. Conscious Living Manifesto